 ..Above text is from the WGSE guidance for drafting this report, so may not be necessary in the final version

 The goal of this report is to define realistic parameters which will be used in the future in sharing and compatibility studies in order not to overestimate or underestimate possible harmful interference as was the case in some past examples of ECC reports e.g. ECC Report 127, GSM-R, DTT receivers at 700 MHz, ECC Report 191 (MFCN).

+Based on the results of this report a possible recommendation could be built on the definition linked to filter selectivity (common definition in CEPT) and described clearly in the previous section.
+One way to define blocking parameter in a recommendation could be made considering only receivers under RED.
+Categorization may be based on the one of recommendation 74-01, on the radiocommunication services, on frequency ranges, etc

 To redraft above paragraph.